siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

 - extract it to anywhere
 - I am using `d:\myapps\grub2\bin`.
 I usually use d:\myapps as a place to store portable apps. we only need to work with "D:\myapps\grub2\bin\grub-mkstandalone.exe"
 - WE NEED A ELEVATED CMD FOR GRUB BINARIES TO WORK
-#### tips and tricks :
-- further you can place a notautounattend.xml generated using https://schneegans.de/windows/unattend-generator/  , and place it at D:\ ,
-    - then when booting into windows installer , select language , next, old/legacy installer , shift+f10 , `setup.exe /Unattend:D:\notautounattend.xml /NoReboot` ,
-    - when install finishes, run `wpeutil reboot` to reboot. dont just close it. this is the proper way to reboot after finishing install from a noreboot setup
-    - this is useful if you want to run things like `del c:\windows\system32\onedrivesetup.exe`
-    - also you can run `fsutil 8dot3name set c: 1 && fsutil 8dot3name strip /s /f c:`
-    - note that its not C: always. check it using diskpart, list vol , or even notepad ctrl+o
-    - another trick : copy out C:\Program Files\7-Zip to D:\myapps\7zfm , now you can run 7zfm gui from winpe, its amazing.

 ## Step 2. prepare some files
 #### grub.cfg